shila-py/semic/README.md

-# Semic : Semiconductor physics calculation and modeling
+# Semicpy : Semiconductor physics calculation and modeling

 ## What is it?

-**Semic** is a python package that allows you to model semiconductors and perform calculations with them.
+**Semicpy** is a python package that allows you to model semiconductors and perform calculations with them.

 ## Main Features